itskingori/itskingori.github.io/_posts/articles/2014/2014-09-22-connect-za-creative-futures.md

 ![creative_futures_connect_za_lebogang_rasethaba_tour](http://static.kingori.co/content/article/2014/09/creative_futures_connect_za_lebogang_rasethaba_tour.jpg)

-We were given a visual experience tour of Johannesburg led by Future Sounds of Mzansi filmmaker Lebogang Rasethaba ([@LebooRabaji][26]) for professional photographers and filmmakers.
+We were given a visual experience tour of Johannesburg led by Future Sounds of Mzansi filmmaker Lebogang Rasethaba ([@LebooRabaji][26]).
 It was a great opportunity to engage in dialogue around the geography of Johannesburg and the way its people move through and interact with it as a space.
+For example, the [Maboneng Precinct][27] and the [Drill Hall][28] to mention a few.

 ### Free, Public and Open Conversation

-Took part in industry and open public events.
+Took part in industry and open public events ...

 ![creative_futures_connect_za_business_digital](http://static.kingori.co/content/article/2014/09/creative_futures_connect_za_business_digital.jpg)

 #### Business in the Digital Age

-There was discussion on 'Business in the digital age' touching on how digital has changed the way business is done today; digital marketing strategies; how creative entrepreneurs are adapting to the migration to digital; digital solutions to business challenges; and the importance of branding in the digital age.
+There was discussion on _'Business in the digital age'_ touching on how digital has changed the way business is done today, digital marketing strategies, how creative entrepreneurs are adapting to the migration to digital, digital solutions to business challenges, and the importance of branding in the digital age.

 #### Business of Fashion

-There was also a discussion on the 'Business of Fashion'.
+There was also a discussion on the _'Business of Fashion'_.
 We explored and debated on what the essence of ZA fashion is, definitions and the reality of being a fashion entrepreneur, distribution of ZA fashion labels, the similarities and differences in the fashion industry across the globe – namely